 My research on Evangelicalism revealed that the confusion surrounding Evangelical denominations is inevitable due to the complicated history of Evangelicalism that evolved, changed, and developed throughout centuries.
 Richard Kyle is a scholar who captures the complexity of this particular Christian faith in his monograph, Evangelicalism: An Americanized Christianity (2006).
 In his first chapter, Kyle briefly introduces certain aspects of Evangelicalism (including a working definition of the term) before he attempts to capture Evangelicalism in America throughout different centuries.
-Essentially, his goal is to unravel Evangelicalism is embedded within American culture more than any other religion (Kyle, 2006: 1).
+Essentially, his goal is to unravel Evangelicalism's paradoxical relationship with American culture.
+According to him, Evangelicalism is embedded within American culture more than any other religion (Kyle, 2006: 1).
 He argues that Evangelicalism has not created a Christian America but instead developed an Americanized Christianity (Kyle, 2006: 1).
 Although Kyle focuses primarily on Evangelicalism within an American context, similar developments took place and can be observed within a Canadian context (Reimer and Wilkinson, 2015: 20-25).